Jian-Zhang/OAP/oap-shuffle/RPMem-shuffle/README.md

 ## Notes

 Shuffle RPMem extension for Spark (AKA.
 RPMem shuffle extension, previously Spark-PMoF) depends on multiple native libraries like libfabrics, libcuckoo, PMDK.
 This enabling guide covers the installing process for the time being, but it might change as the install commands and related dependency packages for the 3^rd^ party libraries might vary depends on the OS version and distribution you are using.

-Yarn, HDFS configuration is out of the scope of this document.
+Yarn, HDFS, Spark installation and configuration is out of the scope of this document.

-The benchmark is for reference only.

 ## 1. RPMem shuffle extension introduction

 Intel Optane DC persistent memory is the next-generation storage at memory speed.
-It fills the large performance gap between DRAM memory technology and the highest performance block device in the form of solid-state drives.
-Remote Persistent Memory extends PM usage to new scenario, lots of new usage cases & value proposition can be developed.
+It close the performance gap between DRAM memory technology and traditional NAND SSDs.
+Remote Persistent Memory extends PMem usage to new scenario, lots of new usage cases & value proposition can be developed.

+Spark shuffle is a high cost operation as it issues a great number of small random disk IO, serialization, network data transmission, and thus contributes a lot to job latency and could be the bottleneck for workloads performance.

 RPMem shuffle extension for spark (previously Spark PMoF)
-<https://github.com/Intel-bigdata/Spark-PMoF>) is the Persistent Memory
+<https://github.com/Intel-bigdata/Spark-PMoF>) is a Persistent Memory
-over Fabrics (PMoF) plugin for Spark shuffle, which leverages the RDMA network and remote persistent memory (for read) to provide extremely high performance and low latency shuffle solutions for Spark.
+over Fabrics (PMoF) plugin for Spark shuffle, which leverages the RDMA network and remote persistent memory (for read) to provide extremely high performance and low latency shuffle solutions for Spark to address performance issues for shuffle intensive workloads.

-Spark shuffle is a high cost operation as it issues a great number of small random disk IO, serialization, network data transmission, and thus contributes a lot to job latency and could be the bottleneck for workloads performance.

-Spark PMoF Extension brings follow benefits:
+RPMem shuffle Extension brings follow benefits:

 -   Leverage high performance persistent memory as shuffle media as well as spill media, increased shuffle performance and reduced memory